ciscoheat/superforms-web/src/routes/get-started/+page.md

 The easiest way is to open [the Stackblitz project](https://stackblitz.com/edit/sveltekit-superforms-tutorial?file=src%2Froutes%2F%2Bpage.server.ts,src%2Froutes%2F%2Bpage.svelte) for this tutorial.

-Otherwise, you can create a new SvelteKit project with `npm create svelte@latest` and copy/paste the code as you go along.
+Otherwise, you can create a new SvelteKit project with `npm create svelte@latest` and copy/paste the code as you go along, or add it to an existing project.

 ## Creating a Superform

-Let's gradually build up a Superform, containing a name and an email address.
+Let's gradually build up a Superform containing a name and an email address.

+### Creating a validation schema

-The only thing required to create a Superform is a Zod validation schema.
+The main thing required to create a Superform is a Zod validation schema.
 It has a quite simple syntax:

-### Creating a validation schema

 ```ts
 // Name has a default value just to show something.